jgoliveira84/caes-sync/README.md

 ## Installing

-Download this repository, go to its root and do:
+Download this repository, extract it, go to its root and do:
 ```shell
 $ python setup.py install
 ```